 Shortly after they celebrated their love with friends and family at their reception, the couple stepped out for a nightcap at a local bar.
 There, they discussed their plans for the next steps in their relationship.

-“I’m ready to start the spousal visa right away, Michael,” Anglea, 55, said during the scene.
+“I’m ready to start the spousal visa right away, Michael,” Angela said during the scene.
 The spousal visa, also known as the CR-1 visa, allows the spouse of an American citizen to legally enter the United States as a permanent resident.
 “We wasted enough time with this K-1 and money.
 It’s time for you to come home.
 I know this is your home, but our home.”

-Five months later, Angela was spotted celebrating her birthday in Las Vegas with her closest 90 Day Fiancé costars.
+In December 2021, Angela was spotted celebrating her birthday in Las Vegas with her closest 90 Day Fiancé costars.
 Several fans ran into her during her party, and one fan overheard an update on Michael’s visa and took to social media to spill the tea.
 “Her and Michael are still together and waiting on his visa,” the fan wrote via Reddit.

 Did ‘90 Day Fiance’ Star Angela Cancel Michael’s Visa?